noir-lang/noir/docs/docs/guides/smart_contracts/writing_contracts/authwit.md

 ### Utilities for public calls

-Very similar to the above, we have variations that work in the public domain.
-These functions are wrapped to give a similar flow for both cases, but behind the scenes the logic of the account contracts is slightly different since they cannot use the oracle as they are not in the private domain.
+Very similar to the above, we have variations that work in the public domain (`assert_current_call_valid_authwit_public`).
+These functions are wrapped to give a similar flow for both cases, but behind the scenes the logic is slightly different since the public goes to the auth registry, while the private flow calls the account contract.

 #### Example